duerrp/pyexperiment/README.rst

 ----------

-There is no shortage of great Python libraries for command line interfaces, logging, configuration file management, persistent state, or plotting.
+There is no shortage of great Python libraries for command line interfaces, logging, configuration file management, persistent state, parallelism, or plotting.
 When writing small scripts for quick experiments though, it's often too much effort to configure these components, and one ends up rewriting the same setup code over and over again.

-Pyexperiment fixes this by providing a simple way to jump start a short experiment.
+Pyexperiment fixes this by providing a simple way to jump start short experiments.
 Importing pyexperiment will give you:

 -  A basic *command line interface* that allows calling arbitrary functions (and passing arguments) from the command prompt,